maxxx580/elastic-object-detection-and-monitor-dashboard/README.md

 # ece1779-a1

 ## Overview
 This project is a python-based web application that allows users to upload images and get the processed ones with objects detected.
-The application is deployed by gunicorn on a single EC2 host and is set to run on port 5000.
+The application is deployed by gunicorn on a single EC2 and is set to run on port 5000. (http://54.159.34.94:5000)

 ## Group members
 * Hongyu Liu 1005851295